 Hard minerals can affect water flow if they form deposits on the inside of your pipes – and it’s no different inside your softening system.

-In new water softeners, the only water that passes through the control valve has already been softened.
+In a brand new water softener, the only water that passes through the control valve has already been softened.
 This means that it contains no hard minerals that can cause damage to the softener.

 However, if your water softener runs out of salt, these hardness minerals have access to the important components in the control valve, including the piston chamber.